syncfusion-content/maui-docs/MAUI/Cartesian-Charts/OHLC.md

 # OHLC Chart in .NET MAUI Chart

-OHLC (Open-High-Low-Close) charts are a type of financial chart used to represent the price movement of an asset over a specific time period.
-OHLC charts consist of four data points: the opening price, the high price, the low price, and the closing price for each time period represented.
-To render a ohlc chart, create an instance of [HiLoOpenCloseSeries](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).
+OHLC (Open-High-Low-Close) charts are the type of financial charts used to represent the price movement of an asset over a specific period.
+OHLC charts consist of four data points: the opening price, the high price, the low price, and the closing price for each period.
+To render an OHLC chart, create an instance of [HiLoOpenCloseSeries](), and add it to the [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) collection property of the [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).

 N> The cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.

-To plot a point on a ohlc chart, a collection of five values is required, including the X-value, open value, high value, low value, and close value .
-You can use this below collection.
+A collection of five values is required to plot a point on an OHLC chart, including the X-value, open value, high value, low value, and close value.
+Use the following collection.

 {% tabs %}